How to Check if Your Cosmetic Surgeon Is Qualified in the UK | BCCS

 7. Can I see verified before and after photographs of your previous patients?

-Anyone who answers these questions directly, with verifiable detail, is demonstrating professional accountability.
-Vague or defensive responses should be treated as a warning sign.
+Overall, anyone who answers these questions directly, with verifiable detail, is demonstrating professional accountability.
+In contrast, vague or defensive responses should be treated as a warning sign.

 Red Flags to Watch For